 Exercise, the healthy mountain air and delicious lunches sitting in the sun are all available – just as they are in winter.
 Thoughts of work will be far from your mind – just the same as on a ski holiday.

 There won’t be any lift queues or expensive lift passes to buy, restaurants won’t be full to the brim, and there’s none of that tedious walking in ski boots whilst carrying skis to contend with.

-But the real advantage is that chalet, apartments and hotels in the summer come with the same swimming-pools, terraces and balconies as in winter – but all at a fraction of the price.
+But the real advantage of a summer holiday in the Alps is that chalet, apartments and hotels come with the same swimming-pools, terraces and balconies as in winter – but all at a fraction of the price.
 For the last two years I have been mountain biking and hiking in the Austrian Tirol in summer, and the temperatures – last year in particular – can be sweltering.
 Don’t forget to sample the local dishes, beers and wines wherever you go.

 The most popular summer activity in the mountains is walking, which can be anything from a gentle stroll carrying your picnic in a backpack or a hearty session of Nordic walking, to a serious hike along tricky mountain trails.
 If you’re a dog owner and are driving out, you may want to bring your pet for some fun walks like this one.

 The best-known hikes include the Tour du Mont Blanc in France.
 And if you’re after an adrenaline boost, there’s the Via Ferrata in the Dolomites with its fixed cables, ladders and gorge-spanning bridges.
 These vary from relatively easy climbs to seriously challenging ones requiring a good fitness level.
 St Anton and Alpbach have some great hikes, too.